 From 2001-2007, Orszag was a senior fellow at the Brookings Institution, where he headed the Hamilton Project and the Retirement Security Project.
 He was a lecturer at UC Berkeley in macroeconomics in 1999 and 2000.
 Before this, he worked in the Clinton administration as Senior Economist and Senior Adviser on the Council of Economic Advisers in 1995 and 1996, and as Special Assistant to the President for Economic Policy in 1997 and 1998.

-Orszag previously wrpte an Op-Ed column for the New York Times, writing about the deficit, Social Security, health care, and other opinion pieces.
+Orszag previously wrote an Op-Ed column for the New York Times, writing about the deficit, Social Security, health care, and other opinion pieces.

-Orszag graduated from Philips Exeter Academy with high honors in 1987 and went on to earn a B.A. in economics and graduated summa cum laude from Princeton University.
+Orszag graduated from Philips Exeter Academy with high honors in 1987 and went on to earn an A.B. in economics, summa cum laude, from Princeton University.
 Orszag then attended the London School of Economics, earning an M.Sc. in 1992, and his Ph.D. in 1997.
 He attended LSE as a Marshall Scholar.